by Mark Biddlecomb, Western Region Director of Operations

 Many of the stories in this book are about what happened to Tupper in the field while carrying out his craft.
 These stories, interwoven with photographs, also serve to tell how Tupper became a staunch conservationist and helped many organizations in delivering conservation, most particularly in California.
 Tupper has received many honors, not the least of which is induction into the California Waterfowler’s Hall of Fame, recognizing his years of not just documenting waterfowl and their habitats, but also his commitment to conservation.

 In keeping with that commitment, Tupper has pledged to donate a portion of the sale proceeds from this book to Ducks Unlimited.
+NOW AVAILABLE ON AMAZON.
 It is a fascinating and beautiful book.
 I encourage anyone with an interest in wildlife, wildlife photography or simply in a life well-lived to buy Wind in My Face – Sun at My Side.